iGaming14 min readMay 2026By · Banking Lead

 5. Collusion with a cardholder to commit fraud (including knowingly accepting stolen card payments)

 How to check your status.
 Only licensed acquirers have direct access to the MATCH database lookup.
-If you want to know whether your business or principals are listed, you must ask an acquirer to run the check on your behalf.
+If you want to know whether your business or any principals are listed, you must ask an acquirer to run the check on your behalf.
 There is no self-service lookup.

 Reason Code Breakdown: What iGaming Chargebacks Actually Are

-Visa 13.1 / MC 4853 — Service not rendered / merchandise not received: 15–25% of iGaming chargebacks.
-Win rate: 50–70%.
-Primary cause: failed withdrawal or account suspension.
+Visa 13.1 / MC 4853Service not rendered / merchandise not received15–25%50–70%Failed withdrawal / account suspension

 Chargeback Prevention: The Operational Playbook

 These eight measures are listed in order of impact.
-An operator implementing all eight properly can realistically achieve a sustained chargeback ratio below 0.4%.
+An operator implementing all eight — properly — can realistically achieve a sustained chargeback ratio below 0.4%.

 4. Bonus abuse detection.
 Cross-reference accounts that request chargebacks after clearing wagering requirements against device fingerprints, email addresses, IP addresses, and payment methods.
 Build automated holds on withdrawals for a 72-hour dispute window after any bonus-funded win.
+Flag accounts that show the pattern of deposit, bonus claim, wagering completion, chargeback request — these are not random.
+A chargeback on a bonus-completed account is almost always intentional.

 Chargeback Representment: How to Fight Back

-• For 3DS-authenticated transactions: the authentication confirmation reference number and authentication response code
+• For 3DS-authenticated transactions: the authentication confirmation reference number and authentication response code — this is your strongest single piece of evidence for a 10.4 dispute

 Rolling Reserves and Their Relationship to Chargebacks

 Rolling reserves are set based on anticipated chargeback exposure.
-The acquirer's target reserve balance is 2–3× the average monthly chargeback liability.
-A clean chargeback ratio has a direct and quantifiable impact on your reserve terms:
+The acquirer's calculation is essentially: reserve percentage × monthly processing volume = reserve balance, with a target balance of 2–3× the average monthly chargeback liability.

 • Below 0.5% CB ratio: 5–8% reserve, 90-day rolling period (best available terms)